hogofogo/Retail_predict/README.md

 ## Results

+I initially considered segmenting the data (i.e. there are chunks of data that perform radically differently, although clipping the outliers appears to take care of the problem).
+My intent was to build the 'good' set and then update it with selected predictions from the consistent outliers in the 'bad' set.
+I was surprised to learn that the results got a lot worse compared to my running the predictions based on the full dataset (I picked a handful of high-volume items which came consistently high in the previous months, built separate predictions for them, and updated the results).
+I conclude that the test set has these items clipped.
+This makes the test data likely inconsistent with the train data, but actually simplifies things going forward as I will deal with a full dataset at the same time, and basically focus on the correct outlier cut off and model training and maybe add some new features.

+At any rate, I'm #16 on the leaderboard with 0.976 RMSE, which puts in in the ballpark where I wanted to get.
+I will continue updating the model if time permits, and basically try to get into the top 10 just to make the point.

-So far I have trained the models on the full data set, without trying to segment it, which would be my next thing to do.
-I also tried stacking as simple weighted optimization of two models' predictions and a linear regression of meta features produced by the models.
-Neither proved to be productive yet: the weighting came all in favor of GBDT, and stacked model gave a worse overall outcome.
+Also, the results are currently based on GBDT alone.
+I tried stacking as simple weighted optimization of two models' predictions and a linear regression of meta features produced by the models.
+Neither proved to be productive yet, as GBDT does better solo.
+An addition of another model may change things.

-Next (in this order):
-*  segmenting training data and deciding how to treat outliers (I have clipped them, but I think many should be totally removed as one-off events)
-*  additional features
-*  additional model (maybe)

-[update mar 29: i have identified the problem that impedes better prediction: massive one-off items concentrated in the stores that i expected. i clipped them which massively improved the score along with the leaderboard position, with plenty more tricks to try]